-Jillian Boustred has been Australian Made since 2015, over 90% of our garments are made locally.
+Jillian Boustred has been Australian Made since 2015 with 100% of our woven garments made locally in Sydney.
 Each step of the making process requires a different skill set and a different factory.
 We work closely with all of these local factories and individuals as the products slowly come to life.

 The first step of the production process is cutting.
 The fabric is laid out in many layers and the pattern pieces for the garment are laid on top.
 The cutting technician then carefully cuts out each pattern piece using either an electric blade or hand held scissors - depending on the number of layers and fabric thickness.